EusthEnoptEron/Mangaroll/README.md

 ### Web Service

 When defining a web service, you will need two URLs that return either categories (containers) or manga/comics.
-The format is as follows.
+[An example for a server can be found here.](https://gist.github.com/EusthEnoptEron/4e032a5bd8ee4049654b1d828816d9e1) The format is as follows.

 #### browseUrl